spacepy/dbprocessing/test_DB/README.md

 How to run this:
 ----------------
-Eventually, this will be a full unittest suite and will simply be run that way, but for now scripts/makeDB.sh will make a testDB.sqlite.bak file with the needed things added to the database, and scripts/runThisThing.sh will excute the needed scripts to run the entire dbprocessing chain. makeDB.sh will not need to be run more than once, as runThisThing.sh will make a copy of the database to work on, and will not change the orignal db every time it is run.
+Eventually, this will be a full unittest suite and will simply be run that way, but for now scripts/runThisThing.sh will excute the needed scripts to run the entire dbprocessing chain.

 Revisions: